All Episodes

 They had an agreement that this would end it for Hunter.

-And he'd get walk away with a slap on the wrist and you know, a no jail plea, and that nothing else would happen down the road.
+And he'd walk away with a slap on the wrist and a no-jail plea and that nothing else would happen down the road.

 That blew up right in their face yesterday.

-Now, are they gonna try to do it in another backhanded way?
+Now, are they going to try to do it in another backhanded way?

 Probably.

-But I suspect that you know the favoritism is gonna continue, and then they're gonna try and get creative and come up with, you know, another sweetheart deal for Hunter.
+But I suspect that the favoritism is going to continue and they're going to try and get creative and come up with another sweetheart deal for Hunter.

 That's what I suspect.

-Well, and see, what just mind boggles me is because, you know, working on the oil rig out here, you meet all sorts of different people.
+Well, and see, what just mind-boggles me is because working on the oil rig out here, you meet all sorts of different people.

 And there's people out here that want to change their life and do better in their life.

-But they did a they they messed up, they messed up not too long ago, and they broke a law and they realized they broke the law, but they can't go and get their CD out because of laws they broke in the past.
+But they messed up not too long ago and they broke a law and they realized they broke a law, but they can't go and get their CDL because of laws they broke in the past.

-And my whole thing is when are we gonna hold politicians to the the same amount of level of equality?
+And my whole thing is, when are we going to hold politicians to the same amount of level of equality?

-Because the left likes to preach about equality, equality, but the whole time their politicians are breaking laws and doing vast amounts of number of things that should be illegal and spend ye the rest of their life in jail, but they get away with it.
+Because the left likes to preach about equality, equality, but the whole time their politicians are breaking laws and doing vast amounts of number of things that should be illegal and spend their rest of their life in jail, but they get away with it.

-Look, you you're 24, you're the same age as my son, and my advice to you is of course you should pay attention uh to all these events that are unfolding.
+And my advice to you is, of course, you should pay attention to all these events that are unfolding.

 I really believe that.